yujenyu/Group11_Project/Meetings/meeting.md

 ### Agenda

-Give the feedback of the video
+Collect the feedbacks of the video

 ### Notes & decisions

-Discuss about the game type and how to implement it.

-Two type of game: "Fun facts", "Art Detective".
+Discuss the game type and how to implement it.
+We confirmed two games will be designed: “fun facts” and “art detective”.
+We changed the quiz to fun facts, which users can select the questions they are interested and learned the stories behind the questions.
+Art detective is a new name for spot differences.
+Users spot the differences by clicking the picture, system will tell how many number of differences left.

 ### Next steps

-Modify the prototype and implement skeleton of the game.
+Modify the prototype and implement the skeleton of the game.